StarlyTTV/Super-Mario-64-but-he-is-very-small-and-fragile/README.md

 <br>

 # How To Setup #
-This is a Guide on how to setup the Mod on an Emulator.
+This is a Guide on how to setup the Mod on an Emulator on Windows.

 ## Preparations ##
 To get this to work you need the following things already: